folutade/KnowThatYouAnointed/content/posts/the-party.md

   Tryna strike a chord and it's probably **A minor***
   -"Not Like Us"

-**The release of "Watch the Party Die" also came two months before the release of Kendrick's album *GNX***, where Kendrick's animosity against Drake seems to expand to anyone who aligns themsevles with Drake by not giving Kendrick the respect and loyalty that Kendrick believes he deserves.
+The release of **"Watch the Party Die" also came two months before the release of Kendrick's album *GNX***, where Kendrick's animosity against Drake seems to expand to anyone who aligns themselves with Drake by not giving Kendrick the respect and loyalty that Kendrick believes he deserves.

   * *It **used to be fuck that nigga**, but **now it's plural
   Fuck everybody**, that's on my body